 For some reason, these older NICs often appear for sale on eBay, but they aren’t immediately useable when plugged into standard servers.3 For example, searching for “Microsoft A-2040” on eBay brings up a number of Celestial Peak NICs for sale from China.
 As a result, there’s a bunch of speculative knowledge online around this hardware.

-Given the tight integration between these FPGAs and the Azure hypervisor described in Firestone 2018, it’s not surprising these cards don’t function on their own.
+Given the tight integration between these FPGAs and the Azure hypervisor described in SmartNICs in the Public Cloud, it’s not surprising these cards don’t function on their own.

 Footnotes